 Improved operational efficiency

-Plantation work like land clearing, planting, fertilising, and harvesting becomes easier to organise when you run it from one platform.
+Plantation work like land clearing, planting, fertilizing, and harvesting becomes easier to organize when you run it from one platform.
 You assign tasks clearly, track progress by block, and reduce delays caused by paperwork and repeated follow ups.

 Real time data and monitoring